Skip to content

 Summary

-What happens when done?
-After saving, your new display name will start appearing on Microsoft services.
-It might take up to 24 hours to update everywhere.
-You can manage all your account details, including your display name, on the Microsoft account dashboard.
+After saving your new Microsoft account display name, Microsoft services will begin showing the updated name.
+The display name might take up to 24 hours to update across all Microsoft services.
+You can manage all Microsoft account details, including your display name, on the Microsoft account dashboard, which is a central hub for account management.

 Was this guide helpful?